 The Engage Watermark follows a rigorous four stage assessment process, with the exact detail of the process dependent on the level of award being applied for.

 Stage 1: Application form

 Institutions choose the level of award they would like to apply for.
-They then submit an application form, providing evidence of their current support for public engagement.
+They then submit an application form to the National Co-ordinating Centre for Public Engagement (NCCPE), providing evidence of their current support for public engagement.
 Given institutions tend to approach this in different ways, guidelines are provided about the types of evidence required for each aspect of the assessment process.